rust-lang/book/nostarch/chapter15.md

 themselves in this way very often.
 Having values like a single `i32` on the stack, where they’re stored by default, is more appropriate in the majority of situations.
-Let’s look at a case where boxes allow us to define types that we wouldn’t be allowed to if we didn’t have boxes.
+Let’s look at a case where boxes allow us to define types that we wouldn’t be allowed to define if we didn’t have boxes.

 ### Enabling Recursive Types with Boxes

-A value of *recursive type* can have another value of the same type as part of itself.
-Recursive types pose an issue because, at compile time, Rust needs to know how much space a type takes up.
+A value of a *recursive type* can have another value of the same type as part of itself.
+Recursive types pose an issue because Rust needs to know at compile time how much space a type takes up.
 However, the nesting of values of recursive types could theoretically continue infinitely, so Rust can’t know how much space the value needs.
 Because boxes have a known size, we can enable recursive types by inserting a box in the recursive type definition.

 As an example of a recursive type, let’s explore the *cons list*.
 This is a data type commonly found in functional programming languages.
 The cons list type